o-izima/Bank-Marketing-Campaign-Predictive-Model-Project/README.md

 - LightGBM
 - Matplotlib
 - Seaborn
+- Plotly
+- Imbalanced-learn (for SMOTE)

 ### Getting Started
 1. Clone this repository to your local machine.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using pip install -r requirements.txt.
 3. Explore the notebooks and scripts in the repository to understand the project workflow.
 4. Execute the notebooks to reproduce the experiments and results.